IamGroooooot/IIKH/README.txt

 ### You can run it in Windows.

 [If you are using VisualStudio 2019]
-1. Open IIKH/Team1-IIKH-Solution/Team1-IIKH-Solution.sln solotion file.
+1. Open IIKH/Team1-IIKH-Solution/Team1-IIKH-Solution.sln solution file.

 2. Start with no debuging(디버그하지 않고 시작) [Ctrl-F5]

-3. Read below [Important] tag descrtion and Enjoy :)
+3. Read below [Important] tag description and Enjoy :)

 [If you are not using VisualStudio 2019 or wanting to excute it in terminal]